eclipse-tractusx/portal-assets/docs/Style-Guide/Static_Page_Template.md

       {
           title: 'Section Title',
           description:
-            'description such as an introduction or explaination / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards',
+            'description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards - description such as an introduction or explanation / subscription of the following cards',
           backgroundColor: '#FFFFFF',
           id: 'business-id',
           imageUrl: